CTPLab/SST-editing/README.md

 # SST-editing
-Official PyTorch implementation for the manuscript:
+Official PyTorch implementation for the manuscript accepted by **Bioinformatics**:

 **SST-editing: In silico spatial transcriptomic editing at single-cell resolution**